Chart Color Schemes

 Cultural Diversity

-Upper Coomera (South) - Wongawallan had a higher than average cultural diversity, with 9.0% of its population speaking a language other than English at home and 29.0% born overseas.
-Christianity was the predominant religion in Upper Coomera (South) - Wongawallan, comprising 46.7% of people.
-However, the category 'Other' showed an overrepresentation with 0.9% compared to Rest of Qld's 1.2%.
+Upper Coomera (South)-Wongawallan, surveyed in 2016, had above average cultural diversity with 9.0% speaking a language other than English at home and 29.0% born overseas.
+Christianity was the dominant religion, comprising 46.7%.
+The 'Other' category showed slight overrepresentation at 0.9%, compared to Rest of Qld's 1.2%.

 Frequently Asked Questions - Diversity